About Me

 What am I?

-People get their impressions of me based on what they see from me.
+People form their impressions of me based on what they see.
 While my colleagues tell me I am a prolific writer, students think I am thoroughly prepared.
 But I see myself differently.
 I'm always conscientious and feel like walking a tightrope.
 Like a vapor, I am evanescent.
 Like a reed, I am wavering.
 Like dust, I am small.
 But I'm not vanity.

 I am not a mere academician who is digging into the past only.
 I am a historian, theologian, humanist, realist, lover of wisdom, and advocate for justice and love.